 So here's the one inviolate rule of buying a foreclosure: Never commit to a home you haven't thoroughly inspected, inside and out.

 Smart move 2.
 Buy repossessed homes through a real estate agent.

-When no one bids, or no one bids enough to cover the outstanding mortgage, the lender that holds the loan gets title to the home.
+When the home goes to auction and no one bids, or no one bids enough to cover the outstanding mortgage, the bank that holds the loan gets title to the home.

 These become what are known as real-estate owned (REO) properties.

-The bank or mortgage company will usually repair the worst damage and hire a real estate agent who specializes in foreclosures to market the home on its behalf.
+The bank will usually repair the worst damage and hire a real estate agent who specializes in foreclosures to market the home.